wille430/movie-soundtrack-spotify-sync/README.md

     container_name: movie-soundtracks-spotify-sync
     restart: unless-stopped
     env_file: ./app.properties
+    volumes:
+        - ./data:/etc/msss
     ports:
       - 3000:3000

 ```

 Where `app.properties` specify the required environment variables.

+`/etc/msss` is where application data is saved.
+Mount a local directory to this file path to allow for consistent data between container creations.

 Run `docker compose build` to build the image, and `docker compose up` to start the container.